shivasishdas/shivasishdas/README.md

 - 🔭 Trying to build exciting solutions using code.
 - 🌱 Mostly dabbling around in Java/Go/Python and AWS.
-- 👀 On the lookout for cool OSS projects to use and work on.

 <code><a><img height="50" src="https://www.vectorlogo.zone/logos/java/java-ar21.svg"></a></code>
 <code><a><img height="50" src="https://www.vectorlogo.zone/logos/golang/golang-ar21.svg"></a></code>